helix-foundation/currency/contracts/governance/README.md

 the root hash proposal.

 ###### Security Notes
- - Can only be called on a cloned contract.
  - Contract can verify accounts after correct root hash was determined

 ##### claimFeeFor
 Arguments:
  -`_who`      (address) - fee recipient
- -`_proposer` (address) - the roothash proposer address -`_rootHash` (bytes32) - root hash being checked
+ -`_proposer` (address) - the roothash proposer address

 Allows to claim fee.
 If root hash is successful the proposer gets the proposer fee back + all the challenge fees.